GoogleCloudPlatform/vertex-ai-samples/community-content/vertex_vision_model_garden/benchmarking_reports/stable_diffusion_v1-5_benchmarking_report.md

-A followup question is that since finetuning can be run on a single GPU, should I run on 1 V100 or A100?
+A followup question is that since finetuning can be run on a single GPU, should finetuning be run on 1 V100 or A100?

 Setup:
 - num_train_steps=800 / batch_size